ircdocs/wooooms/index.md

       identified as the "channel creator".
 Upon creation of the channel, this user is also given channel operator status.

-These days, this 'channel creator' role has generally been replaced with a 'founder' role using the channel member prefix `~` (which is only used when the server supports user acount registration and channel ownership via ChanServ or similar).
+These days, this 'channel creator' role has generally been replaced with a 'channel founder' role using the channel member prefix `'~'` (which is only used when the server supports user account registration and channel ownership via ChanServ or similar).

 <h3><a href="https://tools.ietf.org/html/rfc2811#section-3">3. - Channel lifetime</a></h3>